jbeno/usedcar/README.md

 * Vehicle of type Sedan, Hatchback or Minivan
 * Stock less of these manufacturers: Honda, Nissan, Chrysler, Hyundai

-It's important to note that all of these car types exhist for a reason: There are people that really want an automatic, gas-powered sedan; or that need a hatchback or minivan; or love Hondas, or older cars.
+It's important to note that all of these car types exist for a reason: There are people that really want an automatic, gas-powered sedan; or that need a hatchback or minivan; or love Hondas, or older cars.
 There is likely some demand for these, they just don't seem to command a premium.

 ### 3. Create price prediction model